BelledonneCommunications/linphone-iphone/README.md

 This SDK can be generated in 2 flavors:

-* GPL third parties enabled means that liblinphone includes GPL third parties like FFmpeg or X264.
+* GPL third parties enabled means that liblinphone includes GPL third parties like FFmpeg.
 If you choose this flavor, your final application **must comply with GPL in any case**.
 This is the default mode.

 * NO GPL third parties means that Linphone will only use non GPL code except for `liblinphone`, `mediastreamer2`, `oRTP` and `belle-sip`.
 If you choose this flavor, your final application is **still subject to GPL except if you have a [commercial license for the mentioned libraries](http://www.belledonne-communications.com/products.html)**.
  To generate the liblinphone multi arch SDK without GPL third parties, invoke: